 Bulk complaint level (BCL) in EOP

-In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, EOP assigns a bulk complaint level (BCL) to inbound messages from bulk mailers.
-The BCL is added to the message in an X-header and is similar to the spam confidence level (SCL) that's used to identify messages as spam.
-A higher BCL indicates a bulk message is more likely to generate complaints (and is therefore more likely to be spam).
-Microsoft uses both internal and third party sources to identify bulk mail and determine the appropriate BCL.
+In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, EOP assigns a bulk complaint level (BCL) value to inbound messages from bulk senders.
+The BCL value is added to the message in an X-header and is similar to the spam confidence level (SCL) that's used to identify messages as spam.
+A higher BCL value indicates a bulk message is more likely to exhibit undesirable spam-like behavior.
+Microsoft uses both internal and third party sources to identify bulk mail and determine the appropriate BCL value.

-Bulk mailers vary in their sending patterns, content creation, and recipient acquisition practices.
-Good bulk mailers send desired messages with relevant content to their subscribers.
+Bulk senders vary in their sending patterns, content creation, and recipient acquisition practices.
+Good bulk senders send desired messages with relevant content to their subscribers.
 These messages generate few complaints from recipients.
-Other bulk mailers send unsolicited messages that closely resemble spam and generate many complaints from recipients.
-Messages from a bulk mailer are known as bulk mail or gray mail.
+Other bulk senders send unsolicited messages that closely resemble spam and generate many complaints from recipients.
+Messages from a bulk sender are known as bulk mail or gray mail.

-Spam filtering marks messages as Bulk email based on the BCL threshold (the default value or a value you specify) and takes the specified action on the message (the default action is deliver the message to the recipient's Junk Email folder).
+Spam filtering marks messages as Bulk email based on the BCL threshold (the default value or a value you specify) and takes the specified action on the message.
 For more information, see Configure anti-spam policies and What's the difference between junk email and bulk email?

 The BCL thresholds are described in the following table.